rajveen/RajveenSingh-Chandhok-ecc-dssb-IS24-code-challenge/README.md

 3. Open your web browser and visit `http://localhost:5000/` to access the React app.

+## Features

+1. User Story 1-5 completed
+2. Sending mock data from the server
+3. Error handling in case of error from the server
+4. Checks periodically if server is running or not

 ## Contributing
 Feel free to contribute to this project by submitting issues and pull requests.